clojurewerkz/welle.docs/articles/mapreduce.md

 Key-value stores like Riak generally have very little functionality beyond just storing and fetching values.
 MapReduce adds the capability to perform more powerful queries over the data stored in Riak.

-Map/reduce queries consist of multiple *phases* that can be written in JavaScript or Erlang.
+Riak Map/reduce queries consist of *a list of inputs* and multiple *phases* that can be written in JavaScript or Erlang.
 They can either be stored in Riak buckets or passed from the client.
 Riak also provides several built-in functions for common operations.
 Results from one phase are piped into subsequent phases.
 Results from each phase may be accumulated into the final result or just used as input for the next phase.

-You can learn more about map/reduce phases in the [Riak documentation on map/reduce](http://wiki.basho.com/MapReduce.html).
+You can learn more about map/reduce inputs and phases in the [Riak documentation on map/reduce](http://wiki.basho.com/MapReduce.html).

-## Performing Map/reduce queries
+## Performing Map/reduce Queries

 Map/reduce queries are performed using the `clojurewerkz.welle.mr/map-reduce` function: